voicegain/platform/audio-sender/bootstrap-bundle/README.md

  chmod u+x audio-daemon-setup.sh

-to make the setup script executable, then run the scrip:
+to make the setup script executable, then run the script:

- ./audio-daemon-setup.sh script.
+ ./audio-daemon-setup.sh

-If script reports no Java 9 present then please install it using e.g. these commands (Ubuntu)
+If the script reports no Java 9 present then please install it using e.g. these commands (Ubuntu)

 sudo apt-get update
 sudo apt-get install -y galternatives openjdk-9-jre